I have put 24

 The dynamics of long-range financial accumulation and crisis (

-model of money stock/flow relations for a generic economic
+dynamic model of money stock/flow relations for a generic

-developed, and employed to model and discuss the long-range
+economic agent is developed, and employed to model and discuss

-behavior of economic agents, a macro-economic system with
+agents, a macro-economic system with positive returns must

 observed disproportionate growth of financial sectors in

-is explained by the proposed model.
-Simulation runs are
+recent years is explained by the proposed model.
+Simulation

 (In Nonlinear Dynamics, Psychology, and Life Sciences, Vol. 3 No. 2 April 1999.)